masaki-norton/masaki-norton/README.md

 - Behind (almost) every product, there is a marketing person out there bending reality.
 - Where is humans currently, in our "tech-tree"?
 Where are we heavily developed?
 Where are we lacking?
 Compared to "average"?
 We only have a sample size of one, but I think about this one a lot.
 - [The Great Filter](https://en.wikipedia.org/wiki/Great_Filter) theory is really, really scary.
-- Will we still use toilet paper in the year 2100 (I think yes)
 - Recently bought a [SkyWatcher Classic 150P Dobsonian](https://www.skywatcherusa.com/products/sky-watcher-classic-150p) telescope.
 Bought it used, best $200 I spent in a while.
 Something about looking up at the sky gives you a sense of being human.
 Highly recommend.
 Plus, your neighbors will appreciate it.